Gambling Addiction & Getting Help

 What Is Compulsive Gambling and Gambling Addiction?

 This illness often carries severe financial consequences to the individual that impacts heavily on their loved ones and family.
+Gambling addiction is part of a spectrum of gambling disorders, which can range from problem gambler to severe compulsive gambling.

 Gambling Addiction and the Brain’s Chemistry